MohdAatifSiddi/weybre_ai/README.md

 # AI Legal Engine

-A full-stack AI legal infrastructure built for lawyers, law firms, businesses, governments, and everyday users.
-The platform automates legal research, drafting, compliance, filings, and structured documentation using advanced legal-domain AI models.
+A full-stack AI legal infrastructure platform serving lawyers, law firms, businesses, governments, and everyday citizens.
+The platform provides advanced legal research, automated drafting, compliance analysis, case preparation, and structured documentation through a unified intelligence layer.

 ## Overview
-AI Legal Engine is designed as the operating system for legal and regulatory work.
-It serves 60,000+ lawyers, 6,000+ law firms, more than 100,000 general users, and active government deployments.
-The system provides fast, accurate, and trustworthy legal intelligence without relying on third-party AI APIs.
+AI Legal Engine is the emerging operating system for law, governance, and decision-making across sectors.
+With more than 60,000 lawyers, 6,000 law firms, over 100,000 general users, and adoption inside government operations, the system has become a foundational tool for legal and regulatory work.
+It operates independently of third-party APIs by developing its own legal-domain AGI models and infrastructure.

 ## Key Features
 - AI-powered legal research with citation accuracy